Zoramite/photography.randymerrill.com/contents/articles/folks-maternity/index.md

 tags: maternity,sunset
 gallery: 17

-One of our friends, of [Folks Photography](https://www.facebook.com/FolksPhotography) fame, Melissa Folks posed for some amazing maternity photos at La Purisma Mission near Lompoc, California.
+Melissa Folks, of [Folks Photography](https://www.facebook.com/FolksPhotography) fame, posed for some amazing maternity photos at La Purisma Mission, near Lompoc, California.

 With a beautiful sunset, and lots of time to try out a few techniques and props, we were able to capture some amazing photos.